 - 1. A team which forfeits a match for any reason will be fined at \$100 per game once the fixture has been published. - 2.
 Any team which plays an ineligible player will be subject to a penalty which will include forfeiting all matches in which that player participated based on whether that players name appeared on electronic scoring - 3.
-Players shall not wear equipment (objects) that may cause injury to other players. - a.
-The following are not permitted: - Finger, hand, wrist, elbow or forearm guards, casts or braces made of leather, plastic, pliable (soft) plastic, metal or any other hard substance, even if covered with soft padding - ii.
-Objects that could cut or cause abrasions (fingernails must be closely cut) - iii.
-Headgear, hair accessories and jewellery - iv.
-Full length compression stockings b.
-The following are permitted:
+Players shall not wear equipment (objects) that may cause injury to other players in line with FIBA and Basketball Australia regulations.